Soumyabrata/color-channels/README.md

 ### Code Organization
 All codes are written in MATLAB.

 The dataset used in this manuscript is HYTA dataset from Li et. al, A Hybrid Thresholding Algorithm for Cloud Detection on Ground-Based Color Images, *Journal of Atmospheric and Oceanic Technology*, 2011.
 Please contact the respective authors for the dataset.
-Please save the dataset images and ground-truth maps in the folder `HYTA+GT`.
+Please save the dataset images and ground-truth maps in a new folder `HYTA+GT`.

 In addition to all the related codes, we have also shared the pre-computed results generated from HYTA dataset.
 The pre-computed files (in case HYTA dataset is not present) are contained in the folder `precomputed`.